ashutoshmjain/homepage/_posts/2017-08-03-My-Command-Line-Cheat-Sheet.md

 #### flazz/vim-colorschemes
+There are hundreds of colorschemes available for Vim.
+Its really cumbersome, if you were to install each of them as a separate plug in to be able to try them.
+Instead, just install colorscheme plugin.
+This plugin, searches vim.org for the colorschemes and downloads them automatically.
+Then you can pass the colorscheme of your choice as a command as in :colorscheme VIvid.
+This is the one I am using now.
+As expected, this colorscheme has high contrast but it makes my airline status bar very prominent. molokai is bit easy on eyes but the background is still dark.
+I prefer wombat or yaml or google as they make things very soft.
+Btw - you can always set up a default colorscheme in the .vimrc.
 #### tpope/Fugitive
 Fugitive really makes git a thing for writers.
 Now we don't need to go out of vim (to shell command line) and add, commit or push as a separate operation.
-We can now do all these operations from with in the open vim file (post) without even specifiying the name of the file (duh).
+We can now do all these operations from with in the open vim file (post) without even specifying the name of the file (duh).
 Here are the four basic commands
 - **Gwrite** add the current post to git
 - **Gcommit -m 'commit message'** This will add the post to the current branch.
-- **Gpush** - Thats it.
-Your post is now on Github and possibly on your blog.
+- **Gpush** - That's it.
+Your post is now on GitHub and possibly on your blog.

     	Important point : All the commands are starting with a capital letter.